-Tax-saving options for those in the 30% tax bracket
+Tax saving options for those in the 30% tax bracket

 If you are in the highest tax bracket, there are investments other than those under Sec.
 80C that will help you save taxes

-You could also claim expenses and outflows such as your childrenís tuition fees and principal repayment of your home loan.
-Among these investments, the interest earned on your contribution towards EPF account is tax-free.
-The interest on your PPF and SSY account is tax-free too.
-You could invest the entire Rs.
-1.5 lakhs in one investment or diversify across more than one.
+You could also claim expenses and outflows, such as your children’s tuition fees and home loan principal repayment.
+Among these investments, the interest earned on your contribution towards EPF, PPF and SSY accounts is tax-free.
+You can either invest the entire Rs.
+1.5 lakhs in one investment or diversify across multiple options.

 You can get a benefit of Rs.
 5,000 for preventive health check-ups within the maximum limit of Rs.
 25,000 or Rs.
 50,000.
 For instance, if you pay a premium of Rs.
 20,000 towards health insurance and undergo a health check-up costing Rs.
 5,000, you can claim a total of Rs.
 25,000 under Section 80D.

-Section 80CCD (1B)
+Section 80CCD (1B) For Tax Saving

 You can claim an additional deduction of Rs.
 50,000 over and above the Rs.
 1.5 lakhs for your contribution made to NPS under Section 80CCD (1B).
 This can be availed whether or not any deduction is claimed under section 80CCD.
-The maximum tax that you can save under section 80CCD (1B) if you are in the 30% tax bracket is Rs.
+Being in the 30% tax bracket, the maximum tax that you can save under section 80CCD (1B) is Rs.
 15,600.

 You can claim a tax deduction of up to Rs.
 1.5 lakhs only under section 80C for the principal amount repaid.
 However, the interest paid of up to Rs.
-2 lakhs per year can be claimed as tax deduction under section 24.
+2 lakhs per year can be claimed as a tax deduction under section 24.

-|Tax Deduction||Tax savings for those in 30% tax bracket (Rs.)|
+|Tax Deduction||Tax savings for those in the 30% tax bracket (Rs.)|

 |Total tax saved||1,48,200|

+Out there, you can find plenty of tax saving schemes other than 80C.
+All you would have to do is stay a bit more cautious and informed.
 To save more tax, choose investments that come with EEE status.
 EEE benefit implies exempt- exempt- exempt status on the income earned, principal invested and the maturity amount.